Spring break! Explore Europe with your kids

 Have fun with science in Edinburgh

 Spark young imaginations with the Edinburgh Science Festival.
-Children of all ages can explore bright ideas at the UK’s largest science festival, which is coming to the Scottish capital from 1st to 16th April.
+Children of all ages can explore bright ideas at the UK’s largest science festival, which is hosted in the Scottish capital each spring.
 Young Einsteins can get their hands dirty exploring the science behind spaceships and dinosaurs, the human body and the weather.
 Families staying at The Balmoral will be well placed to take part in a playground full of scientific workshops, performances and screenings in galleries and museums across the city.

 Take Charlie to the chocolate factory in Brussels